 - Reflecting on deliveries through a UDL lens can lead to improvements in course layout.
 For example, if students had difficulty finding specific content, this would be good information to duplicate elsewhere in the course.
 Or, if learners missed a particular assessment, organizing the layout to draw more attention to assessment information would be beneficial.

-While there is not a single course content layout that is ideal, the following format is one that a number of faculty have found beneficial (subheadings are identified in bold text).
+While there is not one course layout that is ideal for all courses, the following format is one that a number of educators have found beneficial (subheadings are identified in bold text).

 This folder may contain:

-- Getting Started which can include your course navigation instructions
+- Getting Started which can include course navigation instructions

 - Course Requirements